jmiller70/jmiller70.github.io/_posts/2015-03-28-welcome-to-jekyll.markdown

 I am now part of the University Housing IT Department at a state University.
 Actually I am the IT Director of University Housing, with a functional title of Assistant Director-IT.
-  2014 was one of the most incredible year's of my life.
-Having worked at DxR Development Group for 13 years and 9 Months in the role of Manager of Technical Support- I finally grew tired of the atmosphere and decided to explore other IT opportunities.
-I applied at the local University for various technical positions.
-I felt like it would take years to get on, butmy sister  encouraged me to continue to pursue something better.
-I ended up testing for a few positions and 1 month went by.
-Then, a really  great opportunity opened up that would turn out to be the job that I hope to keep until I retire.

- I am now part of the University Housing IT Department.
-Actually I am the IT Director for a State University, with a functional title of Assistant Director-IT.

 IT Management and Administration